Last weekend, I was chatting with a young web designer. She hated her job, but felt stuck.

 Very similar story with a graphic designer I worked with a few years back.
 In the busy hubbub of an agency, with people around all day, she was comfortable.

-Freelancing on her own, doing identities and logos, she was way too fidgety.
+But when freelancing on her own, doing identities and logos, she was way too fidgety.
 Last I heard, she was a ‘branding consultant’.
 She does this participatory thing, where she helps executives think through what they want to be as company.
-They brainstorm things at meetings, sketch out logos in groups, develop ‘brand messages.’
-She is in the studio maybe one day a week, four days at clients’ offices.
-She naturally gravitated toward clients who wanted a facilitator, a collaborator They like participating in the whole process.
+They brainstorm things at meetings, sketch out logos in groups, develop ‘brand messages’ with stakeholders.

-A week later, though, Brian had four new clients.
-And Stacy had the office to himself again.
+Brian had four new clients, nine lunch meetings on the calendar.
+And Stacy had the office to himself.

 - — -

-Extraverts may love people.
+Extroverts may love people.
 But that doesn’t mean people necessarily like being around them.
-You can be an irritating extravert, too.
+You can be an irritating extrovert, too.

 First of all, you can’t go out there and sell yourself as if you were an insurance policy or a used car.
 I tried that.
-I’m embarrassed to say, I read books on salesmanship.
+I’m embarrassed to say that I used to read books on salesmanship.
 I learned techniques like the ‘forced-choice close’, the ‘alternate advance’ and the ‘hook and tie-down.’
-In practice it was painful.
+In practice it was all useless.
 One client said, “Geez, that was the worst forced-choice close I ever heard.”